 For the past couple of years I’ve been working with the Powerhouse Museum on the Time and Memory project, the book of which was launched at the end of 2018.
-Soon the project will be finishing up with a public workshop I’m running at the Sydney Observatory, to coincide with the 161st anniversary of the Sydney Observatory.
-Ahead of this I thought I’d share a behind-the-scenes story from one of my visits to the Observatory.
+Soon the project will be finishing up and ahead of this I thought I’d share a behind-the-scenes story from one of my visits to the Observatory.

 161 years isn’t a very long time in the history of the land on which the Observatory stands, or compared to the history of the stars which the Observatory was built to examine, but until the introduction of timekeeping by atomic clock in the mid-20th-century, the Observatory was central to the city.
 It was Sydney’s most accurate timekeeping mechanism, keeping the city to time via precision clocks, that were calibrated through the observed movements of the stars.